AnshKetchum/memorysim/README.md

-# MemorySim: An RTL-Level Simulator Model for High Performance Memory Subsystems
+# MemorySim: An RTL-Level DRAM Controller and Memory Simulator Model for High Performance Memory Subsystems

 Looking for contributions!